Ana-Gharibashvili/Team_project_FOP/ruby_solutions.md

-#This program checks if a number is a palindrome
+#This program checks if a number is a palindrome.
-#A palindrome is a number that reads the same forwards and backwards
+#A palindrome is number that reads the same forwards and backwards
-def is_palindrome(n)
-#so this method will change the number into a string and this gonna make it easier
-#to check the order of digits
+def is_palindrome(n)       #so this method will change the number into a string and this gonna make it easier str_n = n.to_s          #to check the order of digits reversed_str = str_n.reverse  #it is create a reversed string and will help us to see if digits are the same when reversed return str_n == reversed_str  #so then it will compare the original string to reversed one and if they are identical, end                              #then it's palindrome and returns true, if it's not then return false
-   str_n = n.to_s
-   reversed_str = str_n.reverse #it's create a reversed string and will help us to see
-                              #if digits are the same when reversed
-   return str_n == reversed_str #then it will compare the original string to reversed one
-                              #and if they are identical, then it's palindrome and returns true
-                              #if it's not then return false
-end